-Over the last decade or so the latest Aquastar motor yachts have been fitted out to a very high specification, generally regarded as one of the top class finishes in bespoke boat building.
+Over the last decade or so of building boats, Aquastar motor yachts have been fitted out to a very high specification, being generally regarded as one of the top class finishes in bespoke boat building.

 1972 saw production of the Aquastar 32’, There were 3 models, the fisherman, the aft cockpit cruiser and the aft cabin passage maker.
 This evolved into the 33 about 10 years later.